100 Days of Love: Cast

-Release and reception
+Release

 The film's trailer released on 17 March 2015.
 The film released on 20 March 2015 over 80 theatres in Kerala alone and close to 175 screens in India.

 Later the film was dubbed and released in Marathi on B4U Marathi YouTube Channel as Shambhar Divas Premache and also it was dubbed in Kannada, Tamil, Telugu, Bengali and Hindi.